kocatepedogu/cellular-automaton-processor/README.md

 ## LICENSE

-The assembler source is released under GNU GPL v3.0 or later.
+The assembler source is released under GNU General Public License v3.0 or any later version.

 The HDL sources are released under the Strongly Reciprocal CERN Open Hardware License Version 2 (CERN-OHL-S-2.0).